THE JOE MERCER STORY

 When he came home Mercer brought back a football for his 4-year-old son, to whom he was a virtual stranger.
 He tried to resume his playing career, spending some time with Tranmere Rovers but found it impossible to perform at his former level due to the injuries suffered.
 He retired, going back to bricklaying, his original trade.
 He sadly passed away, aged just 37, in 1927, succumbing to health problems brought about by the gassing he had suffered in the trenches.

-Joe Mercer Jr was 12 years old when his father died and, following in his footballing footsteps, was already showing great promise.
-In 1929, aged 15 he was chosen, alongside schoolmate Stan Cullis, to represent Ellesmere Port Boys against Chester.
+Joe Mercer Jr, just 12 when his dad died, had put that football to good use and was already starting to show signs that he would follow in his footballing footsteps.
+In 1929, aged 15 he was chosen, alongside schoolmate Cullis, to represent Ellesmere Port Boys against Chester.
 A left-half, Mercer was strong in the tackle and also a great reader of the game and even at this early stage it was clear he had the ability to go a long way.

 Mercer admitted later that early experiences on the streets of Ellesmere Port had prepared him well.
 “The back alleys held some valuable lessons”, he recalled.
 “For instance, playing with a small ball.
 If you could control a small ball with certainty, you found later that bringing down a normal ball came more easily.
 It was wonderful training for the eye”.

-Within two years of his appearance for Ellesmere Port schools Mercer signed for Everton, and a year after that, aged 18, he made his debut for the Goodison Park club against Leeds United at inside-right.
+At the age of 18, he made his debut for the Goodison Park club against Leeds United at inside-right.

-At the time he joined the club, Everton were the best team in the league, featuring the likes of Dixie Dean, Warney Cresswell, T. G. Jones, Cliff Britton and Ted Sagar among others.
-With such a strong line-up it is little surprise that it took Mercer a while to break into the first team but he bided his time and learned valuable lessons from his more experienced teammates.
+At the time he joined the club, Everton had a formidable line-up, featuring the likes of Dixie Dean, Warney Cresswell, T. G. Jones, Cliff Britton and Ted Sagar among others.
+With such a strong starting XI it is little surprise that it took Mercer a while to break into the first team but he bided his time, learned valuable lessons from his more experienced teammates and eventually his all-action style won him a place in the line-up.

 It was in the 1935-36 season that Mercer finally became a regular having moved back to wing-half where he formed a strong partnership with the aforementioned Britton.
 From then until the outbreak of war, Mercer made the left-half position his own and in 1938 he earned the first of a pitifully small total of five England caps (although he also made 26 wartime appearances, many as captain) when playing in the 7-0 win over Northern Ireland at Old Trafford.

-The 1938-39 season was a fine one for Mercer, and for Everton.
-Not only was he now an established England player, his team, with him at the heart of things and Tommy Lawton banging in a division-leading 35 goals, won their fifth title.
+The 1938-39 season was a fine one for Mercer, and for his club.
+Not only was he now establishing himself in the England side, his team, with him at the heart of things and Tommy Lawton banging in a division-leading 35 goals, won their fifth 1st Division title.

 Lawton later said of his teammate; “Joe Mercer was a tremendous tackler, timing his interventions perfectly, and he loved nothing more than to bring the ball up and take part in an attack with his forwards.